-Implementation of the second edition of the Recommended Best Practices for Battery Electric Vehicles in Underground Mining guideline, published in November 2018.
-This process involves outreach, education, and collecting case studies.
+The second edition of the Recommended Best Practices for Battery Electric Vehicles in Underground Mining guideline was published in November 2018.

 This guideline, in partnership with Canada Mining Innovation Council (CMIC), outlines the recommended practice for the use of BEVs in an underground mining environment.
 It can be used by both mining companies and OEMs in designing and accommodating BEVs.